wiremoons/hns/README.md

 `cmake` is recommended to perform the build.

+If the computer the build is being performed on has `vcpkg` available, then it will be used for building the library dependencies.
+Otherwise `cmake` will use its *fecthContent* feature instead.

-In order to build using `cmake`, clone this repo and then run:
+In order to build using `vcpkg` or `cmake` directly, clone this repo and then run:

 ```console
 cmake -S . -B build -DCMAKE_BUILD_TYPE=Release
 cmake --build build
 ```

-The resulting program is in the `./bin/` sub-directory.
+The resulting program is in located the `./bin/` sub-directory.

 ## License